sharetribe/sharetribe/README.md

 ```

 * go to your selected community address (your\_chosen\_subdomain\_here.yourdomain.com or your\_chosen\_subdomain_here.lvh.me:3000) and register as a user.
 The first registered user will be automatically made as an admin in that community.

+### Advanced settings

+* It's not recommended to server static assets from Rails server in production.
+Instead, you should serve assets from Amazon S3 or use Apache/Nginx server in from.
+In this case, you'll need to set the value of `serve_static_assets_in_production` to `false`

 ### Tips for different platforms and OS